EricaCMitchell/mp2f12/README.md

 git checkout BRANCH_NAME
 ```

+Then build as instructed in the [Psi4 Manual](https://psicode.org/psi4manual/master/build_planning).

 ## EinsumsInCpp
 EinsumsInCpp is a submodule of this project.
 ```
 git submodule init
 git submodule update